Don’t Drive Like an Ash™

 Content included an exploration of angry driving and road rage

-- A chapter on why people may exhibit road rage.
+- Sections on the root causes of why people exhibit road rage.

-- A chapter on ways you can avoid becoming an angry driver yourself.
+- Sections on ways to avoid becoming an angry driver yourself.

 Red light!
 Properly stopped in my lane.